Azure Web App targets have been supported since Octopus 2018.5.

 Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.

-You will firstly need an Azure Service Principal account that references your Azure subscription.
+You need an Azure Service Principal account that references your Azure subscription.

-Once your Azure account is setup, you will then need an existing Azure Web App / App Service setup within your Azure subscription.
-To learn more about App Services, the Azure team provide useful documentation on App Services that can help you get started.
+Once your Azure account is setup, you need an existing Azure Web App / App Service setup within your Azure subscription.
+To learn more about App Services, see the Azure App Services documentation that can help you get started.
 If you are dynamically creating the web app during your deployment, check our section about creating Web App targets by scripts using service messages.

 Creating Web App Targets